gsudre/lab_notes/133-rnaseq_pca_analysis.md

 So I changed it to 150K across the board to get p-values for all sets.
 But it turns out that the WGs are only giving me 850 sets for GO Bio... at least its the same for ACC and Caudate, so the comparison can still work.
+And 150K will definitely cover everything, because the values I was spitting out above are the rows, and the unique number of sets is the unique() of them.

 ```bash
 # bw